ygtcans/ec2-streamlit-e-commerce-data-visualization/README.md

-This README.md a bit old :) I will update soon :)
+This README.md a bit old :) I will update it soon :)
 # E-Commerce Data Visualization with Streamlit Hosted on AWS EC2